by Karen Jones

 Step 1: Ensure your transfer paper supports iron printing.

 Most papers available in the market, including the ones we’ve reviewed, support regular iron use.
 However, it doesn’t hurt to check the package for suitability since some papers are specifically for press printing.
-Remember to choose light papers for light fabrics and dark paper for dark fabrics.
+Also, remember to choose light papers for light fabrics and dark paper for dark fabrics.

 Step 2: Design your transfer.

 In your computing device, create a transfer depending on the artwork you want to feature on your fabric.
-Flip the images, edit to perfection, then print using a printer compatible with the paper you chose above.
+Next, flip the images, edit to perfection, then print using a printer compatible with the paper you chose above.